Fast drift effects in the averaging of a filtration combustion system - a periodic homogenization approach: Acknowledgments

 \section{Acknowledgments}

 A.M. thanks W. J\"ager (Heidelberg) for drawing his attention to the upscaling of filtration combustion and to G. Allaire (Paris) for a fruitful discussion on the concept of two scale convergence with drift and its potential applications to handling averaging scenarios involving reactive flow in porous media.
-We acknowledge financial support from NWO MPE "Theoretical estimates of heat losses in geothermal wells" (grant nr.
-657.014.004).
+We acknowledge financial supports from NWO MPE "Theoretical estimates of heat losses in geothermal wells" (grant nr.
+657.014.004) and Science Foundation Ireland (SFI) under Grant Number 14/SP/2750.